FedorSukhoi/Coding_python/Project/README.md

 ![alt text](<../The Graph Pictures/GRAph.png>)

-As can be seen on this chart, none of the most demanded skills show significant signs of becoming less popular; neither on the general chart, nor on the chart specific for the role.
+As can be seen on this chart (if the chart is too small for you, it is accessible through the graph pictures folder), none of the most demanded skills show significant signs of becoming less popular; neither on the general chart, nor on the chart specific for the role.
 There are some minor differences from month to month, but they are none that worth mentioning.

 ## 4. Salary Analysis